platformsh/platformsh-docs/src/security/data-retention.md

 When an environment is deleted its application logs are deleted as well.

-## Snapshots
+## Backups

-Snapshots on Platform.sh Professional are retained for at least _7 days_.
+Backups on Platform.sh Professional are retained for at least _7 days_.
 They will be purged between 7 days and _6 months_, at Platform.sh's discretion.

 ## Enterprise backups

 Platform.sh takes a backup of Platform.sh Enterprise environments every 6 hours.
-These snapshots are retained for _2 weeks_.
+These backups are retained for _2 weeks_.

 ## Tombstone backups

-When a project is deleted Platform.sh takes a final snapshot of active environments as well as the Git repository holding user code.
-This final snapshot is to allow Platform.sh to recover a recently-deleted project in case of accident.
+When a project is deleted Platform.sh takes a final backup of active environments as well as the Git repository holding user code.
+This final backup is to allow Platform.sh to recover a recently-deleted project in case of accident.

 These "tombstone" backups are retained for between _7 days_ and _6 months_.